-- 1. People in the countryside live in multistoreyed blocks of flats. - 2.
+- 1. People in the countryside live in multi-storey blocks of flats. - 2.
 People in the suburb live in skyscrapers. - 3.
-People in large cities usually live in private cottages. - 4.
-People in towns live in skyscrapers. - 5.
-People in villages live in apartment buildings. - 6.
-People in villages usually rent an apartment.
+People in large cities usually live in private cottages. - People in towns live in skyscrapers. - 5.
+People in villages live in flats. - 6.
+People in villages usually rent a flat.